Octophin/scute/readme.md

 * getField__fieldName(deviceID, fieldName)

 This, if it exists takes a device ID and a field name and return a value for the field.
 It will overwrite anything set in the general getFields() function.

-### Transforms

-Each field schema can also use a custom transformation function which formats the value.
-This is run last for every field (if present).

-* transform__transformName(value)

 ## Device actions